oblivioncth/FIL/README.md

 # FIL (Flashpoint Importer for Launchers)
 <img align="left" src="https://i.imgur.com/WZbXSO2.png" width=25%>

-FIL  is an importer tool for several launchers/frontends that allows one to add platforms and playlists from [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) project to their collection.
+FIL  is an importer tool for several launchers/frontends that allows one to add platforms and playlists from [Flashpoint Archive](https://flashpointarchive.org/) to their collection.
 It is fully automated and only requires the user to provide the paths to their launcher and Flashpoint installs, choose which Platforms/Playlists they wish to import, and select between a few import mode options.
 Once the import is started the current progress is displayed and any errors that occur are shown to the user, with resolvable errors including a prompt for what the user would like to do.
 After the process has completed, the specified launcher can be started and the games from Flashpoint can be played like those from any other Platform.

 For Platforms, the importer is capable of importing each game/animation along with any additional apps, images, and most of the metadata fields (i.e. Title, Description, etc, see below).